alipirani88/snpkit/README.md

 ```

-## Run pipeline on compute cluster

-Variant calling can be run in parallel on each sample using the -cluster argument.
-Set pbs resources such as resources (-l), email (-M), queue (-q), flux_account (-A) and notification (-m) under the [scheduler] section in config file.

-For more details, refer to the UMICH [flux](http://arc-ts.umich.edu/systems-and-services/flux/) website for a detailed explanation of each pbs specification.

-Possible options for the -cluster option (Supported system: pbs):

-***cluster***: The pipeline is optimized for this option.
-When this option is set, the pipeline will run variant call jobs for each sample on individual small compute clusters or on a single large cluster for core snp generation step.

-***local***: This is the default option.
-When this option is set, the pipeline will analyze each sample one after the another.
-This will not make use of multiple cores present in your system or clusters.
-Use this option for small numbers of samples or for testing purposes.

-***parallel-local***:  This option will run the pipeline and analyze samples in parallel but on a local system.
-This is preferred for an input sample size of less than 20  and a multiple core local system.

 ## Quick Start

 Assuming you want to generate core snps for more than a few hundred samples and run the analysis in parallel on cluster (time and memory efficient).
 The default resources used for parallel jobs are: